Adaptive immunity in jawless fish: Antigen receptors

 Jawless vertebrates do not have immunoglobulins (Igs), the key proteins to B-cells and T-cells.
 However, they do possess a system of leucine-rich repeat (LRR) proteins that make up variable lymphocyte receptors (VLRs).
 This system can produce roughly the same number of potential receptors that the Ig-based system found in jawed vertebrates can.
-Instead of recombination-activating genes (RAGs), genes coding for VLRs can be altered by a family of cytidine deaminases known as APOBEC, possibly through gene conversion.
-Cytidine deaminase 1 is associated with the assembly of VLRA and VLRC and cytidine deaminase 2 appears to assemble VLRB.
+Instead of using recombination-activating genes (RAGs) to randomly incorporate segments like bony fish Igs, genes coding for VLRs are assembled randomly via a process resembling gene conversion, mediated by a family of cytidine deaminases known as APOBEC.
+(Note: The B cells of jawed vertebrates use an APOBEC called AID to perform somatic hypermutation, which involves randomly changing bases through error-prone DNA repair.
+In many of them, the process also leads to somatic gene conversion.)
+Cytidine deaminase 1 (CDA1) is associated with the assembly of VLRA and VLRC and cytidine deaminase 2 (CDA2) appears to assemble VLRB.